kanboard/kanboard/docs/user-management.markdown

 Kanboard use a basic permission system, there is two kind of users:

 - Administrators
-- Regular/Standard users
+- Standard users

 Administrator have access to everything.
 By example, they can add or remove projects.

-A standard user can't manage users and projects.
+There is also permissions defined at the project level, users can be seen as:

+- Project member
+- Project manager

+Project managers have more privileges than a simple user member.

 Add a new user
 --------------

 To add a new user, you must be administrator.

-1. Go to the top menu **users**
+1. From the dashboard, go to the menu **User Management**
-2. On the left, you have a link **New user**
+2. On the top, you have a link **New user**
 3. Fill the form and save

 When you create a new user, you have to specify those values: